-A \$500.00 scholarship is awarded at the discretion of CMC for one student who will be a freshmen during the next upcoming fall semester.
+A \$500.00 scholarship is awarded at the discretion of CMC for one student who will be a freshman during the next upcoming fall semester.

-(The six participating District Youth Conventions are: Central District/Distrito Central, Midwest Latin American District, South Central Hispanic District, Texas Gulf Hispanic District, Texas Louisiana Hispanic District, and West Texas and Plains District.)
+(The eight participating Districts include: Central District/Distrito Central, Midwest Latin American District, South Central Hispanic District, South Texas District, Texas Gulf Hispanic District, Texas Louisiana Hispanic District, and West Texas District, West Texas and Plains District.)